PhD in Reading & Literacy Education Programs - PhD in Literacy in Louisiana

 These formats are academically equivalent, but allow you to choose the format that works best for you, your learning style, and your goals.
 For example, online doctoral programs in reading education and literacy may offer you the flexibility to view lectures, take exams, and post to course message boards whenever it is convenient for you, making online PhD in literacy and reading specialist PhD programs online a popular choice.

 In addition, sometimes online programs have additional requirements such as attending at least one residency on-campus.
 However, this is not required of all online programs.
 On the other hand, on-campus programs provide you the ability to gain face-to-face time with your professors and classmates, which may create more sense of camaraderie.
 Before applying, be sure to consider your goals and how you learn to make sure that you find the perfect program for you.

-The BLS projects that the number of postsecondary teachers will increase 15% during the ten years from 2016 to 2026.i
+Did You Know?
+The BLS projects that the number of postsecondary teachers will increase 12% during the ten years from 2020 to 2030.

 There are a number of careers that you may pursue upon earning your reading education and literacy doctoral degree.
-Some of these, and the 2016 median annual salary according to the United States Bureau of Labor Statistics (BLS), are:
+Some of these, and the 2020 median annual salary according to the United States Bureau of Labor Statistics (BLS), are:

 Keep in mind that some of these careers, such as instructional coordinators, only require a master’s degree and not a doctorate.
-On the other hand, most postsecondary teachers and administrators require a doctoral degree.viii
+On the other hand, most postsecondary teachers and administrators require a doctoral degree.

 Searching for a degree where you can help others develop the communication skills needed to succeed in modern society?
 Then a reading education and literacy PhD may be the degree you’re looking for!